 “It was important for me to just walk in Saroo’s reality as much as possible and so I literally retraced his steps as best as I could.
 I walked around his village by myself and imagined being a little boy growing up in that area.
 I sat on a bench at the Burhanpur train station where he woke up alone, and then on to Kolkata and the main train station, Howrah, where the full force of the story really hit me.
 I have my own kids and to imagine a five year old alone there, unable to speak the language…that’s when I knew this was going to be a really powerful film.”

-Garth and Luke collaborated closely and intensely, experimenting with ideas, including the film’s structure.
+Director Garth Davis and Davies collaborated closely and intensely, experimenting with ideas, including the film’s structure.
 Would it be told in flashback or as a linear narrative?
 How do you honor the truth of the story but tell it in a way that is satisfying for a cinematic audience?